blawson69/LootGenerator/README.md

 If you need to [reset the database](#initial-setup) and have already [customized](#custom-items) any of the tables, you must re-import data from those tables after the reset.

 ## Custom Items
 LootGenerator provides a robust architecture for including homebrewed items of all sorts.
-Follow the guidelines below and use the default items as examples.
+Follow the guidelines below.
+For simplicity, it is recommended that you [export](#exporting--importing) the tables you wish to modify and use those default items as examples.

 #### Magic & Mundane Items
 Magic & Mundane Items have a specific format that allows a weighted distribution.
 For instance, Items with a weight of 2 will be twice as likely to be encountered as an item with a weight of 1.
 The default Magic Items have a weight value based on the d100 roll from the DMG tables, so be aware that adding a large number of new items will skew those weights accordingly.
 Mundane Items are weighted on their general usefulness, size, cost, etc.